cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 10. Repeat steps 4-9 for subsequent iterations until desired iteration or time limit is reached.

 ### Results Of Bacteria Hopping And Trapping Simulations
-We ran 10-minute simulations of a single bacteria transitioning between trapped states in a domain volume.
-We ran the simulation 100000 times, averaging over the diffusion coefficient as a function of iterations; this is shown in the figure on the left.
-We compared our simulated diffusion coefficients average over 100000 iterations against the measured coefficients of [4] for pore distributions with characteristic pore sizes 3.6, 2.5, and 1.9 &mu;m in the figure on the right.
-We found that the measured diffusivities of the experiments in [4] are about (0.9+-0.1) times our simulated diffusivities averaged over 100000 10-minute iterations.
+I ran 10-minute simulations of a single bacteria transitioning between trapped states in a domain volume.
+I ran the simulation 100000 times, averaging over the diffusion coefficient as a function of iterations; this is shown in the figure on the left.
+I compared our simulated diffusion coefficients average over 100000 iterations against the measured coefficients of [4] for pore distributions with characteristic pore sizes 3.6, 2.5, and 1.9 &mu;m in the figure on the right.
+I found that the measured diffusivities of the experiments in [4] are about (0.9+-0.1) times our simulated diffusivities averaged over 100000 10-minute iterations.
 The measured diffusivities in [4] are reported to the nearest 0.5 &mu;m^2/s and so our simulated values for pores of sizes 1.9 &mu;m and 2.5 &mu;m agree quite well for this level of precision in the measured values.
-Our simulated diffusivity for pores of size 3.6 &mu;m is closer to 2.5 &mu;m^2/s than the reported measured value of about 2 &mu;m^2/s, which we attribute to the bacteria spending less time trapped and more time hopping.
-Since our model assumes the hopping time to be negligible, we always underestimate the transition times and so our simulated values always overestimate the measured diffusivities.
+Our simulated diffusivity for pores of size 3.6 &mu;m is closer to 2.5 &mu;m^2/s than the reported measured value of about 2 &mu;m^2/s, which I attribute to the bacteria spending less time trapped and more time hopping.
+Since our model assumes the hopping time to be negligible, I always underestimate the transition times and so our simulated values always overestimate the measured diffusivities.

 <img src="SKMCHT_DiffusionIters.png " width="500" height="375"><img src="SKMCHT_KMCvsEXP.png " width="500" height="375">